CRKT Fire Spark 1050 – Folding Pocket Knife Review

 From yet another angle, this could potentially be a precious life-saving feature for some- namely, your children.
 I mean, If I had kids, this would be considered a must-have safety feature, largely because having a child-proof EDC would be so important to me.

-Having a child stealthily pull a knife out of your pocket and open it once is enough to make you never want to let that happen again.
+Having a child stealthily pull a knife out of your pocket and open it even only once is enough to make you never want to let that happen again.
 For that reason alone, you can’t have too much protection when it comes to razor sharp blades.

 The LAWKS switch is also manual, so you can choose whether or not to engage it.
 It’s as simple as pushing a little lever back and forth.
 It’s like the safety on a gun.

 There are two different faces to the ergonomics of this knife… On one face, the ergos aren’t so great for heavy-duty knife tasks.